Irish National Liberation Army: Dominic McGlinchey

 We believe that it is only attacks of such a nature that bring it home to people in Britain and the British establishment.
 The shooting of an individual soldier, for the people of Britain, has very little effect in terms of the media or in terms of the British administration.

 On 20 November 1983, three members of the congregation in the Mountain Lodge Pentecostal Church, Darkley, (near Keady, County Armagh) were shot dead during a Sunday service.
 The attack was claimed by the Catholic Reaction Force, a cover name for a small group of people, including one member of the INLA.
 The weapon used came from an INLA arms dump, but Tim Pat Coogan claims in his book The IRA that the weapon had been given to the INLA member to assassinate a known loyalist and the attack on the church was not sanctioned.
 The INLA's then-chief of staff, Dominic McGlinchey, came out of hiding to condemn the attack.

-On 17 March 1984, Dominic McGlinchey and three other INLA members were surrounded by armed Garda detectives at a safehouse in Newmarket on Fergus safehouse, County Clare.
+On 17 March 1984, Dominic McGlinchey and three other INLA members were surrounded by armed Garda detectives at a safe house in Newmarket-on-Fergus, County Clare.
 Over one hundred bullets were exchanged in a shootout before Gardai of the Special Branch task force made their way into the farmhouse, subsequently causing McGlinchey to call for a priest in surrender.
 On going into jail McGlinchey handed over his position as Chief of Staff to a Newry ally; the INLA Army Council was not consulted on this decision.